ansys/pysystem-coupling/doc/source/users_guide/index.rst

 Coupling features.

 .. note::
-   Users who are licensed to use System Coupling may consult the product documentation for a detailed introduction, illustrated with tutorial examples.
+   Users who are licensed to use System Coupling can consult the product documentation for a detailed introduction to the product, illustrated with tutorial examples.
 The steps in the documentation that refer to the Command Line Interface (CLI) will be those that are most readily translated to the PySystemCoupling environment.